ngangawairimu/Customer-and-sale-Analysis-/README.md

 ### Cumulative Sales and Ranking

-Calculates cumulative sales and ranks regions by total amount (with tax).
+Calculating cumulative sales and ranks regions by total amount (with tax).

 ### Sales Tax Analysis